Pradeeepoff/todo_list/README.md

 react-native-safe-area-context for safe UI on devices

-Installation
+##Installation

-Clone the repository:
+1.Clone the repository:

 git clone https://github.com/yourusername/todo-app.git

-Navigate to the project folder:
+2.Navigate to the project folder:

 cd todo-app

-Install dependencies:
+3.Install dependencies:

 npm install

-Run the app:
+4.Run the app:

 npx expo start

-Usage
+##Usage

 Open the app on a device or emulator.